Northeast High School (Philadelphia): Demographics

 Northeast High School students comes from very diverse racial, economic, and cultural backgrounds.
 According to the school profile generated by the School District of Philadelphia the racial makeup of the school based on the 2015–2016 school year is 30.3% African American, 18.5% White, 21.2% Asian, 23.2% Latino, and 6.8% other races.
 19.7% of the school students are English Language Learners.
 11.2% with disabilities and 3.5% of the students are mentally gifted.

 Northeast High School has 3,600 students, making it the most populated high school in the city of Philadelphia.
 When including the teachers and staff, the school contains more than 3,700 people.
 Some classes struggle to maintain a maximum of 33 students, as the Philadelphia Federation of Teachers (PFT) contract requires.

 As of 2016 the student body speaks about 60 languages; about half of the students were English as a second language learners at some point, and about 20% are enrolled in the school's English for Speakers of Other Languages (ESOL) program.

-Uniform policy

-Northeast High School's uniform policy was put into place in November 2009: white oxford button shirts with khaki pants.

-When students become seniors at the school, they are given uniquely designed senior ties & scarves to be worn along with their uniforms.
-Wearing either a senior tie or senior scarf distinguishes the senior class from the rest of the general student population.